simeononsecurity/simeononsecurity.ch/content/articles/exploring-the-dark-web/index.en.md

 ### Law Enforcement and the Dark Web

-The Dark Web is a part of the internet that is not indexed by search engines and can only be accessed through special software, such as **Tor**.
+The Dark Web is a part of the internet that isn't indexed by search engines and can only be accessed through special software, such as **Tor**.
 It offers anonymity and privacy to its users, making it an attractive venue for illegal activities, such as **drug trafficking**, **weapons sales**, and **child pornography**.
 However, law enforcement agencies, such as the **FBI** and **Europol**, have been actively monitoring and investigating Dark Web activities for years.

 The fight against Dark Web activities has yielded several high-profile takedowns and arrests of criminals who operated within the Dark Web ecosystem.
 For instance, in 2013, the FBI shut down the Silk Road marketplace, which was a hub for drug trafficking, and arrested its founder, **Ross Ulbricht**, in 2015.
 Similarly, in 2019, the FBI arrested the operator of the largest child pornography website on the Dark Web, which had over 200,000 videos and images of child abuse.